Lakers News: Kawhi Leonard Trade Buzz, Rumors on DeMarcus Cousins, Lonzo Ball

 Warriors’ initial target on the MLE was Tyreke Evans.
 They were turned down because of the lack of desired money (shots/minutes/etc).
 That’s what left it still open for the taking when DeMarcus Cousins called Bob Myers.

-The Warriors can afford to wait on Cousins' services, should he come back from a torn Achilles tendon playing like the player that averaged 25.2 points, 12.9 rebounds and 1.6 blocks before getting hurt.
+The Warriors can afford to wait on Cousins' services, should he come back from a torn Achilles tendon playing like the player who averaged 25.2 points, 12.9 rebounds and 1.6 blocks before getting hurt.

 But the Lakers couldn't.